-Both the workshops and the seminars include advice from experts on issues that cancer survivors often face including: coping with emotions; fatigue and other symptoms; changing nutritional needs; coping with feelings and change; managing stress and physical activity.
+Our meetings include advice from nurses, as well as peer to peer advice from other survivors on issues that cancer survivors often face including: coping with emotions; fatigue and other symptoms; changing nutritional needs; coping with feelings and change; managing stress and physical activity.

 Sometimes the courses are for men or women only and sometimes they are mixed.
 Attendees are welcome to bring a friend or family member to support them through the course/day.

 All courses and seminars are free to attend but places are limited and registration is essential.

 Our next Survive & Thrive course will take place in the coming weeks so to register your interest please contact Fiona Sullivan, the Marie Keating Foundation, on 01 628 3726 or email [email protected].
 Please indicate which course/seminar you are applying for.